pontem-network/aptos-core/developer-docs-site/docs/nodes/validator-node/owner/index.md

 # Owner

-This document describes how to use [Aptos CLI](/docs/cli-tools/aptos-cli-tool/index.md) to perform owner operations during validation.
+This document describes how to use [Pont CLI](/docs/cli-tools/pont-cli-tool/index.md) to perform owner operations during validation.

 :::tip Petra on Chrome browser only
 The [Petra wallet extension](/docs/guides/install-petra-wallet.md) is supported only on the Chrome browser.
 However, the extensions for [Brave browser](https://brave.com/) and [Kiwi browser](https://kiwibrowser.com/) and [Microsoft Edge browser](https://www.microsoft.com/en-us/edge) will also work.